 For kids, Spring Break can be a relaxing and fun time to enjoy the warmer weather and some freedom from school.
 For parents it’s a constant battle against boredom that requires creativity, patience and planning.
 This Spring Break, we’re taking the stress off your shoulders.
 Here are a few ideas to get you started on your week of fun!

 If the weather is nice, plan a beach trip!
-Drive and park on Surfside Beach for easy accessibility and an opportunity to catch redfish, speckled trout and many other gamefish.
+Drive and park on Surfside Beach in Brazosport for easy accessibility and an opportunity to catch redfish, speckled trout and many other gamefish.
 You can also rent surfboards, jet-skis, kayaks or arrange for a horseback ride along the beach!

 Another option for families is Quintana Beach County Park, which offers cabins, restrooms and showers, a playground and an elevated boardwalk that leads to the beach.
 The park also has hiking trails and a great fishing pier for those handy with a rod and reel.

 If you’re looking to spice up your trip, both beaches are just a short drive from attractions that include Sea Center Texas, the Brazosport Museum of Natural Science and the Lake Jackson Historical Museum.